-signals are general-purpose in nature and can be used for functions other than modem control.
-Data Path.
-The transmit and receive data path illustrated for Channel A in Figure 12 is identical for both channels.
+The transmit and receive data path illustrated for Channel A in figure 13 is identical for both channels.
 The receiver has three 8-bit buffer registers in a FIFO arrangement, in addition to the 8-bit receive shift register.

-This scheme creates additional time for the CPU to service

-an interrupt at the beginning of a block of high-speed data.

-Incoming data is routed through one of several paths (data or CRC) depending on the selected mode and-in asynchronous modes-the character length.
+This scheme creates additional time for the CPU to service an interrupt at the beginning of a block of high-speed data.
+Incoming data is routed through one of several paths (data or CRC) depending on the selected mode and in asynchronous modes-the character length.

 The transmitter has an 8-bit transmit data buffer register that is loaded from the internal data bus, and a 20-bit transmit shift register that can be loaded from the sync-character buffers or from the transmit data register.
-Depending on the operational mode, outgoing data is routed through one of four main paths before it is transmitted from the Transmit Data output (TXD).
+Depending on the operational mode, outgoing data is routed throught one of four main paths before it is transmitted from the Transmit Data output (TxD).